dave-reynolds-93/ci-project3/README.md

 -   When there are no recipes, it still says here are the recipes.
 Same for cuisine page.
 -   Reynolds Recipes in the nav link isn't working.
 -   Recipe description text area won't allow typing longer than 2 lines.
+-   Didn't manage to get popup messages to the user working, when crud functionality performed.

 ### Bugs that were fixed